Triplet STDP synapse tutorial

 Triplet STDP model in NESTML

-In this tutorial, we will use a very simple integrate-and-fire model, where arriving spikes cause an instantaneous increment of the membrane potential.
-Let’s download the model from the NESTML repository so it becomes available locally:
+In this tutorial, we will use a very simple integrate-and-fire model, where arriving spikes cause an instantaneous increment of the membrane potential, the “iaf_psc_delta” model.
+It is already provided with NESTML in the models/neurons directory.

 We will be formulating two types of interactions between the spikes, namely All-to-All interaction and Nearest-spike interaction.